 We continued to defy gravity all the way to the coast, flying over bubbling mud pits (Rotorua and the surrounding area is a hub of geothermal activity), and masses of Kiwi farms nearer to the coast.
 Within 30 minutes of taking off, we were over the open water, in the Bay of Plenty (along the northeast Coast of the North Island of New Zealand).

 I peered at the horizon in search of our destination, but saw nothing.
-It was only 10 minutes later and minutes before our arrival that I spotted the grey pyramid that is White Island emerging from the ocean.
+It was only 10 minutes later and minutes before our arrival that I spotted the grey pyramid that is White Island New Zealand, emerging from the ocean.

 We circled around White Island before coming in for a landing.
 Although the highest point stands 320 metres above sea level, what remains unseen is the rest of this 1600 metre giant, lurking underwater.
 Occasional discolouration of the water around the island was our only sign that volcanic activity was taking place beyond our scope of vision.